-As we are an authorised dealer for Suzuki motorcycles and ATV’s, we share the below statement from Suzuki Australia issued 5 June 2019.
+As we are an authorised dealer for Suzuki motorcycles and ATV’s in Brisbane and across the country, we share the below statement from Suzuki Australia issued 5 June 2019.

 Suzuki manufactures motor vehicles, motorcycles, ATVs and outboard engines, all of which enjoy a reputation of being high quality and value for money.